Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Introduction

 In this paper, we examine a situation where the outcome variables in two data sources are on different scales.
 Our motivating example involves a study where the primary outcome variable is body mass index (BMI), defined as body mass divided by the square of height (in kg/m$^2$).
 BMI is a simple yet widely used numerical measure of a person's weight status, enabling health professionals to discuss weight-related issues objectively.
 According to the World Health Organization (WHO), adult BMI classifications are as follows: underweight ($<$18.5 kg/m$^2$), normal weight (18.5-24.9), overweight (25-29.9), and obese ($\geq$30).
 BMI provides a clear and practical metric for studying health outcomes.
-For instance, being overweight or obese (with BMI $\geq$ 25) is strongly associated with a variety of health problems, including but not limited to, cardiovascular diseases, type 2 diabetes, metabolic syndrome, meatal health issues and reduced quality of life.
-In our study, we incorporate an external dataset that examines the same association between overweight status and a set of covariate variables $\X$; however, this dataset only provides an indicator of overweight (whether BMI $\geq$ 25 or not), the variable $Z$, rather than the actual BMI value in the primary dataset, the variable $Y$.
+For instance, being overweight or obese (with BMI $\geq$ 25) is strongly associated with a variety of health problems, including but not limited to, cardiovascular diseases, type 2 diabetes, metabolic syndrome, mental health issues and reduced quality of life.
+In our study, we incorporate an external dataset that examines the same association between overweight status and a set of covariate variables; however, this dataset only provides an indicator of overweight (whether BMI $\geq$ 25 or not), rather than the actual BMI value in the primary dataset.

 The primary question of interest is how to effectively combine these two specialized data sources to better understand the statistical advantages of incorporating external data.
-Our initial analysis, as detailed in Section~\ref{sec:prelim:external}, reveals that the parameter of interest, $\bb$, is not identifiable when relying solely on the external data.
-Consequently, the approach of separately estimating $\bb$ from each data source and then combining the results is not viable.
-This raises a key question: can the external data contribute to improving the estimation of $\bb$, and, if so, how?
+Our initial analysis, as detailed in Section~\ref{sec:prelim:external}, reveals that the parameter in describing the association between the outcome and the covariate set is not identifiable when relying solely on the external data.
+Consequently, the approach of separately estimating the parameter from each data source and then combining the results is not viable.
+This raises a key question: can the external data contribute to improving the parameter estimation, and, if so, how?